kerberos-io/agent/README.md

  Building the `machinery` is also super easy 🚀, by using `go build` you can create a single binary which ships it all; thank you Golang.
 After building you will endup with a binary called `main`, this is what contains everything you need to run Kerberos Open Source.

  Remember the build step of the `web` part, during build time we move the build directory to the `machinery` directory.
-Inside the `machinery` web server we reference this application.
+Inside the `machinery` web server [we reference the](https://github.com/kerberos-io/opensource/blob/master/machinery/src/routers/http/Server.go#L44) `build` directory.
 This makes it possible to just a have single web server that runs it all.

     cd machinery
     go build

+ ## Building for Docker

+ Inside the root of this `opensource` repository, you will find a `Dockerfile`.
+This file contains the instructions for building and shipping **Kerberos Open Source**.
+Important to note is that start from a prebuild base image, `kerberos/debian-opencv-ffmpeg:1.0.0`.
+ This base image contains already a couple of tools, such as Golang, FFmpeg and OpenCV.
+We do this for faster compilation times.

+ By running the `docker build` command, you will create the Kerberos Open Source Docker image.
+After building you can simply run the image as a Docker container.

+    docker build -t kerberos/opensource .
+    docker run -p 8080:8080 --name mycamera -d kerberos/opensource

  ## FAQ